poolts/poolts.github.io/_projects/02_rehearsive.md

   Adjust time of day and weather (rain, fog, snow, clear) to plan for all conditions.

 ## 👨 My Role
+- Lead Developer
-- Led the technical development and architecture design.
+  - Led all aspects of the technical development and architecture design.
   - Code-reviewed and mentored team members.
+    - A highlight of the role was teaching an artist how to code!
   - Scoped features in collaboration with internal and external stakeholders.
   - Assisted in hiring and onboarding new team members.

 <!---
 ## 🛠 Technical Deep Dive